-- 1.2.1 Calculate 10 percent of the fuel tank capacity mass as determined in 1.1.3. - 1.2.2 Remove this mass of ballast from the fuel tank, leaving 90 percent of the mass in the tank. - 1.2.3 Place both front seats in their mid-positions.
-If there is no notch at this position, set the seat in the nearest notch rearward (this will be done more completely in Section 6). - 1.2.4 Place a mass of equivalent to a Hybrid-III dummy (88kg with instrumentation and cables) on each of the front seats. - 1.2.5 Place 36kg in the luggage compartment of the vehicle.
+- 1.2.1 Calculate 10 percent of the fuel tank capacity mass as determined in 1.1.3 - 1.2.2 Remove this mass of ballast from the fuel tank, leaving 90 percent of the mass in the tank. - 1.2.3 Place both front seats in their mid-positions.
+If there is no notch at this position, set the seat in the nearest notch rearward (this will be done more completely in Section 6) - 1.2.4 Place a mass of equivalent to a Hybrid-III dummy (88kg with instrumentation and cables) on each of the front seats. - 1.2.5 Place 36kg in the luggage compartment of the vehicle.
 The normal luggage compartment should be used i.e. rear seats should not be folded to increase the luggage capacity.
 Spread the weights as evenly as possible over the base of the luggage compartment.
-If the weights cannot be evenly distributed, concentrate weights towards the centre of the compartment. - 1.2.6 In the child restraints recommended by the manufacturer, place masses equivalent to a 3 and a 11⁄2 year old child dummy on the rear driver seat and passenger seats respectively (15kg and 11kg).
-If the child restraints are not available at this time then default masses of 3kg should be added to the dummy masses. - 1.2.7 For two seater vehicles only, the mass of child dummies and child seats shall not be included in the reference load.
-For vehicles with limited rear space, child seats and dummies shall be included in the reference load. - 1.2.8 Roll the vehicle back and forth to 'settle' the tyres and suspension with the extra weight on board.
+If the weights cannot be evenly distributed, concentrate weights towards the centre of the compartment. - 1.2.6 In the child restraints recommended by the manufacturer, place masses equivalent to a 3 and a 11⁄2 year old child dummy on the rear drivers seat and passenger seat respectively (15kg and 11kg).
+If the child restraints are not available at this time then default masses of 3kg should be added to the dummy masses. - 1.2.7 Roll the vehicle back and forth to 'settle' the tyres and suspension with the extra weight on board.
 Weigh the front and rear axle weights of the vehicle.
-These loads are the "axle reference loads" and the total weight is the "reference mass" of the vehicle. - 1.2.9 Record the axle reference loads and reference mass in the test details - 1.2.10 Record the ride-heights of the vehicle at the point on the wheel arch in the same transverse plane as the wheel centres.
-Do this for all four wheels. - 1.2.11 Remove the weights from the luggage compartment and the front and rear seats.

-1.3 Vehicle Width and Overlap

-1.3.1 Determine the widest point of the vehicle ignoring the rear-view mirrors, side marker Version 2.1 January 2017 lamps, tyre pressure indicators, direction indicator lamps, position lamps, flexible mudguards and the deflected part of the tyre side-walls immediately above the point of contact with the ground.
+These loads are the "axle reference loads" and the total weight is the "reference mass" of the vehicle. - 1.2.8 Record the axle reference loads and reference mass in the test details - 1.2.9 Record the ride-heights of the vehicle at the point on the wheel arch in the same transverse plane as the wheel centres.
+Do this for all four wheels. - 1.2.10 Remove the weights from the luggage compartment and the front and rear seats. - 1.3 Vehicle Width and Overlap - 1.3.1 Determine the widest point of the vehicle ignoring the rear-view mirrors, side marker lamps, tyre pressure indicators, direction indicator lamps, position lamps, flexible

-- 1.3.2 Record this width in test details. - 1.3.3 Determine the centre-line of the vehicle.
-Calculate 10% of the vehicle width (Section 9.3) and mark a line on the bonnet and bumper which is this distance from the centre line on the steering-wheel side of the car.
+- mud-guards and the deflected part of the tyre side-walls immediately above the point of contact with the ground. - 1.3.2 Record this width in test details. - 1.3.3 Determine the centre-line of the vehicle.
+Calculate 10% of the vehicle width (Section 1.4.6) and mark a line on the bonnet and bumper which is this distance from the centre line on the steering-wheel side of the car.
 The distance from this line to the widest point on the steering wheel side of the car will be the overlap with the deformable barrier.